wyattowalsh/DevCleaner/.github/ISSUE_TEMPLATE.md

 - Rust version: [e.g., 1.56.0]
 - dep_cleaner version: [e.g., 1.0]

+> [!TIP]
+> Please include logs, relevant configuration, and steps to reproduce for faster resolution.

 ## Additional Context

 <!-- Add any other context about the problem here. -->